craftedcodes/craftedcodes/README.md

 # Hi there, I'm Lea! 👋👾
 ### *Full Stack Web Developer trained by Le Wagon and SheCodes.io* 👩‍💻 🎉

-🔭 I am currently working on the new Deviance app in my internship at RGMT Network UG...
+🔭 I am currently working as a front end developer at eClever...

 👯 ... and if I am free, always open for collaborations!

 🔥 My strength is definitely front end - especially CSS animations and LottieFiles animation.
 Also I am very good in Flutter.

 ⏳ My life before coding: After graduating from a high school with focus on psychology and sociology, I founded a business and studied fashion design later.

-#### *🔍 Currently, I am searching eagerly for a remote job or internship as a Junior Web or App Developer.*

-Therefore, if you know someone who is willed to give a highly motivated junior (be it front end or full stack) a chance, please make them contact me. 🤙😎

 ### 📫 You can reach me via here GitHub, [LinkedIn](https://www.linkedin.com/in/lea-schumacher/) or via e-mail from my [portfolio website](https://crafted-codes.netlify.app/).